Regular black holes and the first law of black hole mechanics: Testing regular black holes part 1 : models with a nondegenerate inner horizon

 \subsection{Charged Hayward--Frolov model}

-In Ref.~\citenum{f:16}, Frolov proposed a generalization of the Hayward model to include an eletric charge $q$.
+In Ref.~\citenum{f:16}, Frolov proposed a generalization of the Hayward model to include an electric charge $q$.
 In the generalized dynamical case, the metric function for this type of RBH is given by

 where, as in Subsec.~\ref{subsec:H.RBH}, $r_\sg$ and $l$ denote the Schwarzschild radius and minimal length scale, and the case $q=0$ reduces to the metric function of the uncharged dynamical Hayward model [Eq.~\eqref{eq:H.RBH.f(v,r)}].
 The static case with $l=0$ reproduces the Reissner--Nordström metric.
 For both $q=l=0$, Eq.~\eqref{app:eq:ch_Hayw_Frol_RBH} corresponds to the Vaidya (or, in the static case, Schwarzschild) metric.